haskell/hackage-security/README.md

 ## Keys and Participants

+### The Root of Trust

+The file `root.json` describes all of the keys used in Hackage Security.
+It lists the public parts of the keys, enumerates the roles used, and assigns keys and thresholds to each role.
+It is signed by keys in the root role.

 ### Root Keys

 The Hackage root keys are held by trusted members of the Haskell community.
 A